 Allow administrators to authenticate with a simple username and password or configure them to authenticate using single sign-on (SSO) or an API in conjunction with PingFederate.
-Learn more in Admin authentication.
+For more information, see Admin authentication.

 Configure advanced network settings

 Create an availability profile to determine how you want to classify a target server as having failed, configure listener ports, define a load balancing strategy, or use HTTP requests to match a served resource with the originating client.